MichaelLangbein/tdl2/backend/data/wiki/math/algorithm_correctness_distributed.md

 \end{aligned}
 $$

+In the CAP theorem, consistency really means linearizability (p.
+336).
+So CAP states that upon a network-disconnect, your db has to choose between availability and linearizability.

 ## Means to do replication

 ## Quorum based replication

 -   each write must be acknowledged by a majority of nodes
 -   each read must go to a majority of nodes and will accept the most recently updated value
     -   read repair: to achieve linearizability, reads can also do read repair: if they find an outdated value when reading, they send a set call to the latest known value to all outdated queried nodes and to all not queried nodes.
 -   requires consensus to ...
+-   not guaranteed to be linearizable, even if $w + r > n$.
+Reasons:
+    -   usually uses last-write-wins, which may fail because of faulty time-of-day clocks
+    -   sloppy quorums (p.
+183)
+-   But: linearizability can be provided by implementing read-repair (p.
+335)

 ## Leader based replication

 -   requires consensus to pick leader
+-   might be linearizable
+    -   In postgres:
+        -   enable synchronous replication
+        -   enable WAL streaming

+## Multi leader replication

+-   not linearizable

 # Transactions